w3f/General-Grants-Program/grants/rfps/appi.md

 * **Estimated Duration:** 2 weeks
 * **Full Time Employees:** 1
 * **Costs:** 4800 USD
-* We will implement:
+* Implement:
    * the LB Daemon, a standalone daemon to run alongside a Kusama or Polkadot node and feed data into http server
    * http server to store daemon data
-* We will deliver docker-compose file to run node, daemon and server to store telemetry data
+* Deliver docker-compose file to run node, daemon and server to store telemetry data
 * The code will have proper unit-test coverage to ensure functionality and robustness.
-* We will provide both inline documentation of the code and a basic tutorial describing how the software can be used and tested.
+* Provide both inline documentation of the code and a basic tutorial describing how the software can be used and tested.

 ### Milestone 2: Load Balancer